isabella232/devo-ps.github.io/_posts/blog/2013-06-19-I-can-haz-init-script.md

 Well, based on what we've just seen, you really only have two options:

 1. **DIY**; but if you're good at what you do, you're probably also lazy.
 You may do it the first couple times, but that's not gonna scale, especially when dealing with the various flavors of init daemons (upstart, systemd...),
 1. **Use that thing called "the Internet"**; you read through forum pages, issue queues, gists and if you're lucky you'll find a perfect one (or more likely 10 sucky ones).
-Kuddos to all those of whom shared their work, but you'll probably be back to option 1.
+Kudos to all those of whom shared their work, but you'll probably be back to option 1.

 ### We can do better than this

-You'll find a gazillion sites for pictures of kittens, but as far as I know, there is not an authorative source for reliable init scripts.
+You'll find a gazillion websites for pictures of kittens, but as far as I know, there is not an authoritative source for reliable init scripts.
 That's not right: I have to fix it.
 A few things I'm aiming for:

 - **Scalable**; allow for multiple instances of a service to be started at once from different config files (see the memcache/redis example),
 - **Secure**; ensure `configtest` is run before a restart/reload (because, you know, a faulty config file preventing the service to restart is kind of a bummer),